Alaa-Hijazi7/fortnite-stats/README.md

 # https://fortnitestats-ash.netlify.app/

-Enter your acc username in fortnite, The website will giv you your stats.
+Enter your acc username in fortnite, The website will give you your stats.